SystemsApproach/private5g/ran.rst

 forward, the 3GPP standard has been extended to allow for multiple split-points, with the partition shown in :numref:`Figure %s
 <fig-split-ran>` being actively pursued by the operator-led O-RAN
 Alliance.
 It is the split we adopt throughout the rest of this book.
+Note that the split between centralized and distributed components mirrors the split made in SDN, with similar motivations.
+We discuss further how SDN techniques are applied to the RAN below.

 .. _fig-split-ran:
 .. figure:: figures/sdn/Slide2.png
     :width: 600px
     :align: center

-    Split-RAN processing pipeline distributed across a
-    Central Unit (CU), Distributed Unit (DU), and Radio Unit (RU).
+    Split RAN processing pipeline distributed across a Central Unit (CU), Distributed Unit (DU), and Radio Unit (RU).

 This results in a RAN-wide configuration similar to that shown in